CoJaques/Saloon/README.md

 ##### Command-Line Arguments for Client

 - `-UP, --UniPort` : The unicast port of the server to connect to.
-Default is set as per `Utils.UNICAST_PORT`.
+Default is set as per `1312`.
 - `-MP, --MultiPort` : The multicast port of the server for group communications.
-Default is set as per `Utils.MULTICAST_PORT`.
+Default is set as per `1313`.
 - `-H, --DefaultHost` : The server host address to connect to.
-Default is `Utils.DEFAULT_HOST`.
+Default is `192.168.23.23`.
 - `-M, --MultiCastAddress` : The multicast address of the server.
-Default is `Utils.DEFAULT_MULTICAST`.
+Default is `239.1.1.1`.
 - `-A, --Adapter` : Define the network adapter to use for the multicast.

 #### Server